jetchegaray/websocket-custom/README.md

  #### Crypto Compare Session
-You should implement one of these classes, similar to this one, when a liquidity provider integration happens.
+You should implement one of this class, similar to this one, when a liquidity provider integration happens.
   - It manages the getQuote method, which matches the operation updateSession in the channel.
   - It manages the running quotes and pending.
   - It is the class that is actually called the Rest Api in my case or the exchange in the best-case scenario.